HKUDS/SepLLM/README.md

     `USE_MAX_SEP_CACHE: bool`:
-        If True, it means we only keep at most `self.sep_cache_size` seperators' KVs.
+        If True, it means we only keep at most `sep_cache_size` seperators' KVs.
-        If the number exceeds this limit, older separator's KVs will be discarded, keeping only the most recent `self.sep_cache_size` KVs.
+        If the number exceeds this limit, older separator's KVs will be discarded, keeping only the most recent `sep_cache_size` KVs.
-        In the paper, the hyperparameter `s` is an abbreviated alias for `self.sep_cache_size`.
+        In the paper, the hyperparameter `s` is an abbreviated alias for `sep_cache_size`.

     `separator_token_ids: List[int]`:
         The token ids of the separator tokens for the current model's tokenizer.